Mumpsvax Side Effects

 1. "Product Information.
 Mumpsvax (mumps virus vaccine (live).)."
 Merck & Co, Inc, West Point, PA.

-Not all side effects for Mumpsvax may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Mumpsvax may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.